- It's a super common and super debated skincare ingredient

 So now let's see what's not so good about it: First, it dries the skin.
 As an immediate effect for oily skin types that might sound like a benefit, but in the longer term alcohol often dries out the skin so much that the skin compensates with extra oil production.
 Famous dermatologist, Dr. Leslie Baumann in her Skin Type Solution book suggests avoiding alcohol if it's in the first 7 positions on the ingredient list.

 Skin care expert, Paula Begoun thinks that alcohol not only dries the skin but regular exposure to it damages the skin barrier and causes inflammation.
 Not everyone agrees with this.
 Nicki Zevola from Futurederm thinks that alcohol evaporates quickly from the skin, can act as a penetration enhancer for key ingredients and is safe to use.

-So the bottom line is that alcohol (and to further complicate we are talking only about simple, or small molecular weight alcohols here) is debated.
+So the bottom line is that alcohol (and to further complicate we are talking only about simple, volatile, low molecular weight alcohols here) is debated.
 What seems to be a fact is that it's drying but it also has several benefits.
 Based on that it's up to you to decide if it's something to avoid or not.